benjujo/ore-latam/README.md

 # ORE latam

 ## What?
-This is my own latam layout for [xk](https://en.wikipedia.org/wiki/X_keyboard_extension).
+This is my own latam layout for [xkb](https://en.wikipedia.org/wiki/X_keyboard_extension).

 ## Why?
 Default latam include a lot of symbols that i don't even know its names.
-So i decided from the minimal latam distribution, include symbols that i really use.
+So i decided from the minimal latam distribution, include symbols that i ~~pretend to~~ really use.

 ## The layout
 ```